Create a Batch account with the Azure portal

 Create a Batch account

-b.
+a.
 Subscription: The subscription in which to create the Batch account.
 If you have only one subscription, it is selected by default.

-c.
+b.
 Resource group: Select an existing resource group for your new Batch account, or optionally create a new one.

 d.
 Location: The Azure region in which to create the Batch account.
 Only the regions supported by your subscription and resource group are displayed as options.

-Click Create to create the account.
+Select Review + create, then select Create to create the account.

 View Batch account properties

-Batch account URL: When you develop an application with the Batch APIs, you need an account URL to access your Batch resources.
+When you develop an application with the Batch APIs, you need an account URL and key to access your Batch resources.
 (Batch also supports Azure Active Directory authentication.)
 To view the Batch account access information, select Keys.